AlchemyCMS/alchemy-guides/source/deploy_on_heroku.md

 #### Create S3 buckets

 Heroku does not provide data storage on its filesystem (beside a small amount for the application code and some temporary data).
-So we have to store our pictures and attachments outside from Heroku.
+So we have to store our pictures and attachments outside of Heroku.
 Amazon S3 comes for the rescue.
 We need two S3 buckets, one for Alchemy pictures and another for Alchemy attachments.

 Please create two S3 buckets now and name them as follows: